-How to book: Stop by for first come, first served seating or order take-out via Toast.
+How to book: Stop by for first come, first served seating or order take-out and delivery via Toast.

 Secret “shhh” sauce, a toasty potato bun, LTO, and a gorgeously griddled patty are all that’s needed to make this shack-style burger shine—that and a slab of good old-fashioned American cheese.
 The burger bar’s Montrose location just opened in June, and it’s brought with it house favorites like loaded tots, fried pickles, and shakes, plus features like late-night only food and drink specials (which that signature FM Burger is a part of, thankfully).

 How to book: Reserve via OpenTable, order take-out via Toast (Shepherd, Montrose), and get delivery via DoorDash.